Hooks

 papis.hooks.add("on_edit_done", lambda: print(42))

-To add a hook as a plugin writer or a developer you can just add the entry_point to the setup.py file, for instance for the on_edit_done hook you would write
+To add a hook as a plugin writer or a developer you can just add the entrypoint to the pyproject.toml file.
+For instance for the on_edit_done hook you would write